 Our student wellbeing officer

-My name is Lea Naismith and I am the student wellbeing officer 2 days a week (usually Tuesday's and Thursday's).
+My name is Lea Naismith and I am the student wellbeing officer 2 days a week (Monday and Tuesday).

 My role is to support students, parents, teachers and the school community if they are feeling worried, anxious, angry or sad about things.
 I can also help with friendship issues, getting along skills, teamwork, transition, separations, and conflict.
 I have strategies and resources that might be able to help.
 I am here to assist the social and emotional wellbeing of the school so that student learning is not effected by emotional issues and to assist students at this school to become resilient members of the world.